 What’s the difference?The EPA could only relate to financial issues, whereas the new LPA can also refer to personal welfare issues.

 Whatever the donor's mental capacity, the LPA must be registered with the Court of Protection (also referred to as the Office of the Public Guardian) to become effective.
 There also has to be a "certificate provider".
-This is a person who provides a certificate confirming that the donor understands what s/he has signed and understands its contents, and that no pressure has been brought to bear.
-The certificate goes to the Court with the LPA.
+This is a person who provides a certificate confirming that the donor understands what s/he has signed and understands its contents, and that no pressure has been brought to bear on the donor.
+The certificate goes to the Court as part of the LPA.

 No, this can all be done by your solicitor.
 All you will need to do is sign the document itself.

 There are two parts to the fee itself.
-The first is £110 which is payable to the Office of the Public Guardian.
+The first is £82 which is payable to the Office of the Public Guardian.
 You may be entitled to a fee remission or exemption, depending on your income.
 Funnell & Perring Solicitors' legal fees are £200 plus VAT.
-This includes discussing the Power of Attorney with you (including, if local, a home visit), preparing all the forms, ensuring they are completed correctly to avoid unnecessary delays, and corresponding with the Office of the Public Guardian.
+This includes discussing the Power of Attorney with you, taking your instructions, preparing all the forms, ensuring they are completed correctly to avoid unnecessary delays, and corresponding with the Office of the Public Guardian.

-If you would like to discuss this further, please do not hesitate to contact Gary Lake on 01424 426287( firstname.lastname@example.org )
+If you would like to discuss this further, please do not hesitate to contact us on 01424 426287( firstname.lastname@example.org )